 In order to be safe it is important that you bring the items on the packing list.
 We know you are adults and trust you will use your common sense when deciding what to bring.
 A rain coat, for example is an absolute must.
 Things like insect repellent and sunscreen are items we will be able to share as a group.
 Each one of us will not want to bring these because it will be a lot of extra weight.
 If you know you burn easily though and want to bring your own tube of sunscreen, do!

 Yes!
-You will be able to borrow equipment.
+You will be able to borrow equipment for an additional fee.
 There is a box on the application form where you can explain what gear you need to borrow.
 You may get an email or call from one of the FOOT leaders to get more information on what you need.
 For example, if you need a backpack, we need to know your height to we make sure we have one that fits you.

 A bit of hiking wouldn’t hurt!
 However, there is no training schedule for FOOT.
 If you are in good shape and will be able to hike around 15 miles in a day, you will be set.